Guest blog by PayFast

-Before your online store opens for business you need to integrate a secure payment gateway to receive online payments.
+Before your online store opens for the business you need to integrate a secure payment gateway to receive online payments.
 It’s important to select a payment solution that facilitates a variety of payment methods, such as Visa and Mastercard credit and debit cards, Instant EFT, Masterpass, Mobicred, Zapper, etc. to give shoppers the option of paying with their preferred payment method.

 One of the leading payment gateways in South Africa is PayFast; it’s trusted by over 70,000 businesses to facilitate their online payments.
 It’s free to sign up and there are no monthly fees, PayFast only charges a small percentage of every successful payment.
-PayFast is extremely easy to set up as it integrates with over 80 online platforms as well as custom integration.
+PayFast is extremely easy to set up as it integrates with over 80 online platforms as well as a custom integration.

 3.Market your store online

 Once everything is up and running it’s time to get your name out there to attract business.
 This involves making sure that every web page is SEO optimised with keywords to attract organic traffic, and that you put an effective and ongoing digital marketing strategy in place.
 You should monitor page views and conversions by using tools like Google Analytics, which will give you insights into what you can do to tweak copy, images, or navigation to improve the shopper’s experience and to attract new visitors to your eCommerce store.

 You can also use paid services to attract traffic to your website such as Google Ads and paid ads on Facebook and Instagram.
 Just make sure you do research into who your customer base is so you use the right marketing platform to target the right demographics.

 If you haven’t done so already, register your online business on the relevant social media platforms so that you can promote your products and engage with your community.
 It’s also extremely beneficial to put together a database of all of your loyal customers (and potential new ones who are willing to sign up to your mailing list) so that you can send out marketing emails to them promoting new products or specials.